JamesIves/discord-wow-armory-bot/README.md

 $ heroku ps:scale --app discord-wow-armory-bot worker=1
 ```

+You'll also need to setup your config variables within the `Settings` tab.

 ## Commands
 This is a rather simple bot and only has one command.